Funspot (arcade): History

 A second theme park, Storybook Forest, was opened in 1976.
 This park was themed after children's nursery rhymes and fairy tales.
 One of the main attractions in Storybook Forest was "Gingerbread Man Pond", a pond created in the shape of a running gingerbread man, with two large buttons.
 The buttons housed Robinson Crusoe's hut and cave.
 There were also multiple fiberglass sculptures of story characters that are still seen throughout the children's areas of Funspot.
 When Storybook Forest closed, all of the attractions were removed with the exception of the red school house.

 In 1980, Funspot switched from quarters to tokens.
 Funspot expanded over the years, opening satellite locations in Wolfeboro, Concord, Dover, and Amherst in New Hampshire, as well as South Portland, Maine, and Port Richey, Florida.
 By the mid-1990s these satellite locations had closed one at a time, with the location in Florida being the last to close.
 It was transformed into another arcade, Stop N' Play, which is still open.
 The bowling center, featuring both ten-pin and candlepin, was added to Funspot in 1988, and the bingo hall was added in 1996.

 Funspot was named "World's Largest Arcade" by Guinness World Records in 2008.
 One attraction in the building, the American Classic Arcade Museum, has approximately 180 pre-1988 video games and pinball machines.
-In 2009, the outdoor minigolf course was moved indoors to the third floor and is now open year-round.
-Bob Lawton said, "When we opened it in 1964, we were the only ones in the Lakes Region that had minigolf, but then several opened up.
+In 2015, the outdoor minigolf course was moved indoors to the third floor and is now open year-round.
+Robert M. Lawton said, "When we opened it in 1964, we were the only ones in the Lakes Region that had minigolf, but then several opened up.
 Last year, we decided we wouldn't close it and we were going to keep it.
 It's historic; the buildings are fantastic."